 Never share your medicine with anyone else, even if they experience similar symptoms to you.

-Yes, you can drink alcohol while taking Nitrofurantoin.
+Yes, you can drink alcohol in moderation while taking Nitrofurantoin.
 Avoid drinking more than 14 units of alcohol per week.

 Nitrofurantoin can cause drowsiness or dizziness.
 Do not drive or operate machinery if you feel unfit to do so.

 If you take too much Nitrofurantoin, tell your doctor as soon as possible.

 Take your medicine as soon as you remember.
 If it is near your next dose, skip the missed dose and continue taking the medicine as nor